Held in cooperation with the University of Chicago Department of Computer Science

 Expected outcomes:

-Prerequisites: undergraduate-level algorithms, linear algebra and probability classes; a good background in mathematical analysis/calculus
+Prerequisites: undergraduate-level algorithms, linear algebra, and probability classes; a solid background in mathematical analysis/calculus

 100 units